Principal, Jaimac Risk Management

 “I was a science geek,” says Mr. Peters with a laugh.
 “I applied for a chemistry degree at Carleton and the University of Ottawa and had no interest in a Bachelor of Arts.”
 But after he was accepted into the chemistry programs at both universities, Mr. Peters made a surprising decision—to take the courses he was least interested in.

 “I thought, ‘University is about expanding your mind.’
 So, I enrolled in the Arts program at Carleton and began taking all of the courses I was the worst at: English, political science, law, sociology and psychology.
 That opened my mind to different perspectives, such as social justice and democracy.”

-Mr. Peters gravitated towards psychology, sociology and law—the pillars of criminology before Carleton had an institute—and ended up pursuing a concentration in criminology as part of his law degree.
+Mr. Peters gravitated towards psychology, sociology and law—the pillars of criminology before Carleton established the Institute of Criminology and Criminal Justice—and ended up pursuing a concentration in criminology as part of his law degree.
 His 4th year Honours thesis was a critical examination of the Ontario Legal Aid Plan, focused on the limited access to justice.

 Mr. Peters went on to attend law school at the University of Windsor before taking a job with a private law firm.

 “I was effectively a Marxist at Carleton.
 I saw myself hanging a shingle or working for a small firm and fighting the good fight.
 Back then I would have thought I was selling out if I worked for a financial institution,” he recalls.